The Power of Time

 Don’t make the mistake of ruining a meal with an overemphasis on diet (even if you have picky eaters) or manners.
 If you spend your time on those two things, you’ll often miss the special interactions that could take place.
 Plan more than the food.
 Come prepared with a joke, a story, or a question.
 Ask children for their high or low of the day.
 Feel free to take the conversation on a tangent or allow the dialogue to run in a way you hadn’t planned.

 Most parents spend a lot of time driving.
 Telling stories or encouraging the interaction can often lead to unexpected and delightful conversations.
 Feel free to share stories about yourself, your past, or a commentary on the news or weather.
 Talk about what’s important to your family.
 Spend time listening and encouraging children to talk as well.

 It might be a simple question like, “What’s your favorite drink on a hot day?” or, “What was your favorite vacation?” or, “Which season of the year do you like best and why?”
 On the other hand you might want to go deeper with questions like, “What things do boys not understand about girls?” or “How would you describe God?”
 Questions can be conversation starters.
 You might even challenge your child to ask you a question or take turns.

 5) Tell stories.

 You have a rich history and know a lot about life.
 Many of the things you see right around you at any moment have a history.
-The stories are often rich with examples of handling money, listening to the Lord, or just bringing kids up to date.
+The stories are often rich with examples of handling money, listening to the Lord, teaching spirituality to your kids or just bringing kids up to date.
 Everyone has a story and by sharing some of yours you might encourage a similar type of sharing from your own child.

 6) Be ready for the unexpected.